 It was (inevitably) a few very stressful weeks of preparing, tidying, dusting and clearing but somehow, by some Christmas miracle, we survived.
 For three days we fed and watered 11 adults without any arguments or accidents.
 It was no walk in the park but the year after we did it again and without all of the other challenges of getting the house ready it was actually really fun.

-- Have loads of toilet paper to hand… no-one needs to run out on Christmas day and it is amazing how quickly you go through it with lots of people in the house.
+- Have loads of toilet paper to hand… no-one needs to run out on Christmas day and it is amazing how quickly you get through it with lots of people in the house.

 - Sort some Christmas games out.
 Whether it is Charades, Trivial pursuit, Monopoly or Catan – have some at the ready.
 It helps to keep people entertained, reduces any potentials strains of having lots of family cooped up all day and is a fun way to pass a few hours.